 Aromatic Black Rice (Chak Hao) - Manipur - 500 g

-The sweet, slightly nutty flavoured, aromatic black rice also called as forbidden rice or Chak hao will add an exquisite punch to your meal.
-Black rice has a deep black color and usually turns deep purple when cooked.
-Forbidden rice is high in nutritional value and is a source of iron, vitamin E, and antioxidants.
+The sweet, slightly nutty flavoured, aromatic black rice also called as forbidden rice or Chak hao will add an exquisite punch to your meal!
+This exotic rice has a deep black color and usually turns deep purple when cooked.
+Forbidden rice is high in nutritional value and is a rich source of iron, vitamin E, and antioxidants.
 Plucked from the Poireiton variety, this forbidden rice is top-notch quality.
 Made in Manipur.

 FREE DELIVERY within India for orders above 499

 Weight: 500 g

 Click here to read our blog on Black Rice!